-Operating Capital and Capital Expenditure Requirements
+Capital Commitments and Capital Resources

-Our current operating plan includes expenditures related to the consummation of the proposed acquisition of Tetraphase and the continued launch of DSUVIA in the United States.
-This plan includes an assumption that COVID-19 related restrictions on access to potential customers and elective surgeries will be lifted by July 1, 2020, as well as anticipated activities required to resubmit the Zalviso NDA.
+Our current operating plan includes expenditures related to the development of our product candidates and the continued launch of DSUVIA in the United States.
+In addition, on January 7, 2022, we acquired Lowell in a transaction for consideration of approximately \$32.5 million plus net cash acquired and certain other adjustments, inclusive of approximately \$26.0 million of contingent consideration payable in cash or stock at AcelRx's option, upon the achievement of regulatory and sales-based milestones.
+For additional information regarding the acquisition of Lowell, see Note 4.
+"Asset Acquisition" in the accompanying notes to the Condensed Consolidated Financial Statements Our operating plan includes an assumption that COVID-19 related restrictions will not increase considerably, and includes anticipated activities required to resubmit the Zalviso NDA and anticipated activities required for the development of our nafamostat product candidates, and the preparation and submission of the NDAs for our two in-licensed product candidates from Aguettant.
 These assumptions may change as a result of many factors.
-We will continue to evaluate the work necessary to successfully launch DSUVIA and gain approval of Zalviso in the United States and intend to update our cash forecasts accordingly.
-Our forecast that our existing capital resources will permit us to meet our capital and operational requirements through the second quarter of 2021 is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
+We will continue to evaluate the work necessary to successfully launch DSUVIA and gain approval of our product candidates in the United States and intend to update our cash forecasts accordingly.
+Our forecast that our existing capital resources will permit us to meet our capital and operational requirements through at least the next twelve months is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.